yokosogithub/GeoGit/doc/manual/source/exploring.rst

 	committer    volaya    volaya@opengeo.org    1358773135891    3600000
 	message    Updated geometry

 You can check that, as we mentioned in the :ref:`structure` section, the ``HEAD`` reference points to the latest commit, by describing both ``HEAD`` and the ID of the latest commit.
-You can use the ``log`` command to get the ID of the latest commit.
+You can use the ``log`` command to get the Id of the latest commit.
 Both descriptions should be identical.

 ::

-	$geogit show 509a481257c5791f50f5a35087e432247f9dc8b7
+	$ geogit show 509a481257c5791f50f5a35087e432247f9dc8b7
 	Commit:        509a481257c5791f50f5a35087e432247f9dc8b7
 	Author:        volaya <volaya@opengeo.org>
 	Committer:     volaya <volaya@opengeo.org>